Travel Trailer and Tow Vehicle Dynamics

 Such damping, however, only acts as the spring’s compresses.
 On the rebound, however, the spring leaves are no longer held in firm sliding contact.
 As a result, release their rebound energy instantly.
 That energy jack-hammers the wheel back down.
 As the wheel impacts the ground it imposes shearing forces on wheel studs and stub axles.
 This causes those studs to snap.
 Stub axles break.
 Wheel bearings needing ongoing replacing.
 See Wheels Falling off Trailers

 Inadequate or non-existent spring damping also prejudice electronic stability systems.
-These rely totally on caravan braking.
+These rely totally on travel trailer braking.
 Brakes, however, are only effective when tyres are firmly on the ground.
 Without adequate spring damping, they are not.

 A tyre’s cornering power decreases with load and increases with tyre pressure.
 Adding tow ball mass necessitates increasing (tow vehicle) rear tyre pressures to retain the required slip angles.
 Those rear tyres need to be 50-70 kPa (7-10 psi) higher when towing.
 Never increase tow vehicle front tyre pressure.